Comparative Politics Reading List

 Comparative politics, which covers the whole world and all of human history, is too vast a subfield to be mastered in one lifetime.
 One has to be selective.
 However, we have tried to provide the best guidance we can for your selectivity.
 We have chosen a small number of works as a set of core readings, and readings on methods.
 This is as close as anyone could get to a list of readings that are required in the eyes of our subfield.
 We update these lists at least every three years.
 Beyond these top works, there is very little consensus in the subfield about the specific works one should read.
 Therefore, beyond these core works, we require our students to specialize by choosing modular reading lists on more specific topics.
 These topic lists were compiled by subcommittees of our comparative faculty.
 These lists are updated separately, as needed.
 In addition, we expect students to develop some expertise on one geographic area, including more specific expertise on three countries within the chosen area.

 Students are advised to read carefully the Grading Standards for this comprehensive exam.
 These provide detailed guidance about the characteristics of good answers.
-Because the comp format varies a bit from one subfield to another, it is important for all students taking the Comparative Politics comp to consult the instructions, which can be found here.
+Because the comp format varies a bit from one subfield to another, it is important for all students taking the Comparative Politics comp to consult the instructions.

 You may select the reading lists relevant for you by clicking on the links below.